fictiveworks/calyx-docs/projects/calyx/guides/agreement.md

 end
 ```

-We now have sentences that agree consistently but the trade-off is that the grammar is now much less flexible and has a lot of duplication.
+We now have sentences that agree consistently but the trade-off is that the grammar is less flexible and has a lot of duplication.
 Although there are only two possible subject variations here, in practice we often want to build up these lists of nouns from external data sources or name generators where it’s not viable to carefully craft sentence fragments for each possible variation.

 One way to balance keeping the grammar context-free without losing the flexibility of atomic word lists is to carefully separate the sentence fragment branches and gramatical categories into a more intricate set of production rules.